semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `AGE` column shows the time since the last change.

-You can find more information about a specific notification as follows:
+You can find more information about a notification called `documents` as
+follows:

-    sem get notifications [name]
+    sem get notifications documents

-You can edit an existing notification as follows:
+You can edit that notification as follows:

-    sem edit notifications [name]
+    sem edit notifications documents

 The aforementioned command will take you to your favorite text editor.
 If your changes are syntactically correct, you will get an output similar to the next:

-	$ sem edit notifications master
+	$ sem edit notifications documents
-	Notification 'master' updated.
+	Notification 'documents' updated.

 If there is a syntactical error in the new file, the `sem` reply will tell you more information about the error but any changes you made to the notification